Bible Study Lessons From Matthew 7:1-6

 There is no easy answer to this situation.
 But, if you choose option number three and join in the swearing, prepare to be judged.

-He may remark to you or his friends & family that this “Christian” was cussing like a sailor while not seeing himself as being insensitive to you.
+He may remark to his friends & family that this “Christian” was cussing like a sailor!
+He doesn’t see himself as being insensitive to you.

 What Did Christ Mean by “Do Not Judge”?

-Jesus’ statement, ‘Do not judge,’ is speaking against the kind of hypocritical, judgmental attitude that tears others down in order to build oneself up.
+Jesus’ statement, ‘Do not judge,’ speaks against the kind of hypocritical, judgmental attitude that tears others down to build oneself up.
+For example, Jesus himself was criticized for dining with tax collectors and sinners.

-It is not a blanket statement against all critical thinking, but a call to be discerning rather than negative.
+No, the verse is not a blanket statement against all critical thinking, but a call to be discerning rather than negative.
+Jesus’ lesson here is clear: judge others with kindness and understanding, rather than with judgment and criticism.

-Jesus said to expose false teachers (7:15-23), and Paul taught that we should exercise church discipline (1 Corinthians 5:1,2) and trust God to be the final Judge (1 Corinthians 4:3-5).
+Jesus said to expose false teachers (Matthew 7:15-23), and Paul taught that we should exercise church discipline (1 Corinthians 5:1,2).
+Finally, trust God to be the final Judge (1 Corinthians 4:3-5).
+So, we should take caution in who we listen to, and trust in God’s final judgement.

-For some of us, the count might be 20! 🙂
+FYI: When counting to ten — For some of us, the count should be 20! 🙂

 Love in Christ